OscarFernandezMX/Cyclistic_data_analysis/cyclistic_data_analysis.md

 indeed use the bicycle to commute to work.
 Since we can see some peaks before 9:00 and after 15:00 h, which is within the workday.
 Interestingly, on weekends we can’t see that trend, because most people work from Monday to Friday.
+What happens with casual users?

 ![](Cyclistic_analyzing_files/figure-gfm/start%20rides%20distribution%20per%20day%20for%20casual%20users-1.png)